-A second implication was the need to replace the role of Euclidean geometry as a foundation for mathematics by something else; actually, the discoveries related to the Fifth Postulate were just one of many factors which forced mathematicians to look more carefully at the foundations of the subject during the 19^{th} century and to find solid logical justifications for the spectacular advances the subject had made during the preceding three centuries.
-By the end of the 19^{th} century the modern approach to the foundations of mathematics had essentially been outlined with (1) the development of set theory, (2) the simple axiomatic characterization of the real number system in terms of the rational numbers and characterization of the real numbers due to R. Dedekind (1831 - 1916).
+A second implication was the need to replace the role of Euclidean geometry as a foundation for mathematics by something else; actually, the discoveries related to the Fifth Postulate were just one of many factors which forced mathematicians to look more carefully at the foundations of the subject during the 19th century and to find solid logical justifications for the spectacular advances the subject had made during the preceding three centuries.
+By the end of the 19th century the modern approach to the foundations of mathematics had essentially been outlined with (1) the development of set theory, (2) the simple axiomatic characterization of the positive integers due to G. Peano (1858 - 1932), and (3) the formal construction of the real number system in terms of the rational numbers and characterization of the real numbers due to R. Dedekind (1831 - 1916).
 Each of these stands as a major achievement for separate reasons.
 In particular, Peano's axioms effectively answered questions by philosophers such as John Stuart Mill (1806 - 1873) about the a priori nature of arithmetic, and Dedekind's work finally resolved basic questions about irrational numbers which had been unanswered ever since the Pythagoreans discovered that the square root of 2 is irrational.